-The site is bounded by public roadway on all sides with public sidewalk connectivity already existing.
+The site is bounded by public roadway on all sides.
 Adjacent parcels are developed.
-The site plan does not indicate bicycle access or connectivity to adjacent parcels being added.
+The site plan does not indicate pedestrian or bicycle access or connectivity to adjacent parcels are being added.

 12. Does the site plan effectively manage truck movements and separate them, to the extent possible, from the flow of pedestrians, bicyclists and motorists both within the site and on the surrounding road network?